-At Raben, he advises such non-profit organizations as the National Hispanic Leadership Agenda (NHLA), the League of United Latin American Citizens (LULAC), as well as corporate clients including Charter Communications and Sprint.
+At Raben, he advises nonprofit organizations such as the Hispanic Federation, the Hispanic National Bar Association, and the Latino Corporate Directors Association, as well as corporate clients including Charter Communications, TIAA Institute, and Sprint.

-Estuardo has been featured as a political analyst and commentator on CNN, CNN en Español, NTN 24, Univision and Telemundo.
+Estuardo has been featured as a political analyst and commentator on Hill TV, CNN, CNN en Español, NTN 24, Univisión, and Telemundo.

-Estuardo also employs his influence and leadership on a number of non-profit and industry boards.
-He created and leads the campaign to create a Smithsonian National Museum of the American Latino.
-He is a member of Governor Terry McAuliffe’s Virginia Latino Advisory Board, co-founder of the Hispanic Lobbyists Association and a member of the Hispanic Bar Association of D.C.
+Estuardo also employs his influence and leadership on a number of nonprofit and industry boards.
+He currently serves as the president and CEO of the Friends of the American Latino Museum, a campaign to create a Smithsonian National Museum of the American Latino on or National Mall.
+He is also a co-founder of the Hispanic Lobbyists Association and a member of the Hispanic Bar Association of D.C.